m-f-h/qttt/README.md

 Provides the main class `Board`, and misc classes `Move` and `Square`, both rather for internal use.

-A `Board` can be initialized to an arbitrary `size` which by default equals 3.
+A `Board` can be initialized to an arbitrary `size` (= # rows = # columns) which by default equals 3.
-Currently only a square board is implemented, but one might implement `size = (m,n)` for rectangular boards, in which case a row of min(m,n) same pieces aligned in the same direction should win, I guess.
+Currently only a square board is implemented, but one might consider `size = (m,n)` for rectangular boards, in which case I think a row of min(m,n) same pieces aligned in the same direction should win.

 A `Board` has the interactive method `play()` providing a text interface that displays the board (through `str(self)`) and invites the players to enter their move (e.g., "a1,c3")